ofersabo/IBM-translation_models/README.md

 First argument is the english file txt second argument is the french file txt
 Third argument is the "e-to-f" (normal) parameters file of model 1. the alignment scripts handles only model 1 parameter file.
-Third argument is the "f-to-e" (reverse) parameters file of model 1.
+Fourth argument is the "f-to-e" (reverse) parameters file of model 1.
 Fifth  argument is the output alignment file. sixth argument, verbose: when this is equal the "true" string, it outputs an periodic output to screen to see progress, also outputs to the same file an intermediate result after 38 sentences.